Special issue on

 Submission Details:

-Contributors should submit their manuscripts by September 30th, 2024 via the journal website after registering as an author.
+Contributors should submit their manuscripts by (new deadline) October 15th, 2024 via the journal website after registering as an author.
 When submitting, please refer to this call for papers in the "Comments for the editors" field.
 Papers should be written in English and formatted according to the journal's author guidelines.
 All submissions will undergo a double-blind peer review process.
 The expected publication of the special issue is in Spring 2025.

-For further information about this special issue, please contact marcello.passarelli@cnr.it
+For further information about this special issue, please contact marcello.passarelli[at]cnr.it